Divy1211/BinaryFileParser/README.md

     def height(self) -> int:
         return len(self.pixels)

 # Make a new image from all defaults
 a = Img()
-# Note: Mutable defaults will be shallow copied, (this means all rows of pixels in the above example are the same!)
+# Note: Mutable defaults will be shallow copied, use default_factory when such is not intended
-# If you have larger structs or nested structs, use default_factory (coming soon:tm:) instead
 ```

 ## About the Author